There's no better feeling than lacing up some ice skates and gliding around with friends or competing in ice hockey or figure skating.

 Inline skates can help with the feeling of balance, movement, and agility while building up your power and stamina.

-Furthermore, confident inline skating can translate to confident ice skating.
+Furthermore, confident inline skating can translate to a confident form of ice skating.

 Inline skating surfaces have much more friction than natural ice also, the wheels constantly make contact with the surface, unlike ice skating.